George-wu509/George-Python-packages-collection/sklearn/Scikit_README.md

   - sklearn.cluster.bicluster.`SpectralCoclustering` - Spectral Co-Clustering algorithm

 - 4.4 sklearn.`covariance` - **Covariance Estimators**
-The sklearn.covariancemodule includes methods and algorithms to robustly estimate the covariance of features given a set of points.
-The precision matrix defined as the inverse of the covariance is also estimated.
-Covariance estimation is closely related to the theory of Gaussian Graphical Models.
   - sklearn.covariance.`EmpiricalCovariance` - Maximum likelihood covariance estimator
   - sklearn.covariance.`EllipticEnvelope` - An object for detecting outliers in a Gaussian distributed dataset.
   - sklearn.covariance.`GraphLasso` - Sparse inverse covariance estimation with an l1-penalized estimator